effect-handlers/effect-handlers-bench/benchmark_descriptions/000_template.md

 *If necessary, provide a reference.*

+## Labels (optional)

+*Optional labels to help categorize the benchmark.
+If currently available labels in `../LABLES.md` do not sufficiently capture the classification, you are welcome to add new ones.*

+Example:
+MULTIPLE_RESUMPTIONS, CONCURRENCY, MULTIPLE_RESUMPTIONS

 ## Output example

 *Provide a larger set of input and output data that can be used to verify the correctness of the implementation.